 Compare courses from top Australian unis, TAFEs and other training organisations.

-Australia offers 41 government funded building and construction courses online courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 government funded building and construction courses online courses in 2026, ranging from Certificate III to Diploma.
 You can study government funded building and construction courses online fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 6 years to complete.
-Many students may access fee-free TAFE or state-subsidised training, depending on eligibility.
+Courses typically take 9 months to 2 years to complete.
+Graduates can move into roles such as Building Contractor or Construction Manager, with eligible students accessing state-subsidised, fee-free TAFE or VET Student Loans support.

 20 courses